Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 How should I take EVRYSDI?

-See the detailed Instructions for Use that comes with EVRYSDI for information on how to take or give EVRYSDI oral solution.
+• see the detailed Instructions for Use that comes with it for information on how to take or give EVRYSDI for oral solution

 • You should receive EVRYSDI from the pharmacy as a liquid that can be given by mouth or through a feeding tube.
 The liquid solution is prepared by your pharmacist or other healthcare provider.
 If the medicine in the bottle is a powder, do not use it.
 Contact your pharmacist for a replacement.

-• Take EVRYSDI 1 time daily after a meal (or after breastfeeding for a child) at approximately the same time each day.
+• Take EVRYSDI one time daily with or without a meal at about the same time each day.
 Drink water afterwards to make sure EVRYSDI has been completely swallowed.

 • Do not mix EVRYSDI with formula or milk.